Iron ore: Mine tailings

-For every 1 ton of iron ore concentrate produced approximately 2.5–3.0 tons of iron ore tailings will be discharged.
-Statistics show that there are 130 million tons of iron ore discharged every year.
-If, for example, the mine tailings contain an average of approximately 11% iron there would be approximately 1.41 million tons of iron wasted annually.
+For every one ton of iron ore concentrate produced, approximately 2.5–3.0 tons of iron ore tailings will be discharged.
+Statistics show that there are 130 million tons of iron ore tailings discharged every year.
+If, for example, the mine tailings contain an average of approximately 11% iron, there would be approximately 1.41 million tons of iron wasted annually.
 These tailings are also high in other useful metals such as copper, nickel, and cobalt, and they can be used for road-building materials like pavement and filler and building materials such as cement, low-grade glass, and wall materials.
-While tailings are a relatively low-grade ore, they are also inexpensive to collect as they don't have to be mined.
-Because of this companies such as Magnetation have started reclamation projects where they use iron ore tailings as a source of metallic iron.
+While tailings are a relatively low-grade ore, they are also inexpensive to collect, as they do not have to be mined.
+Because of this, companies such as Magnetation have started reclamation projects where they use iron ore tailings as a source of metallic iron.